 Phishing is a phenomenon in which an imposter tricks the victim into clicking on malicious attachments or links by sending them emails or via social media websites or via advertisements that appear to be legitimate (but are anything but).
 Mostly, once they have clicked, they are led to a webpage that looks original (but isn’t) and are prompted to enter confidential information, such as credit card numbers, Social Security numbers, etc. Over the years, phishing has grown in sophistication with hackers being able to make phishing looks more and more realistic (e.g., a person gets an email from an ID that looks almost identical to his brother’s ID and he does whatever is written in the email without bothering to check because the hacker emulated his brother supremely, using his social engineering skills).

 At the enterprise level, this can easily be fixed; employees need to be trained to be skeptical about basically everything.
 Only those links that have been received from verifiable senders should be clicked upon.
-To ensure that the awareness is widespread, organizations can hire security experts to carry out sting operations to figure out how many employees actually fall for an experimental phishing attack.
+To ensure that the awareness is widespread, organizations can test their own phishing risk, see how many employees click phishing emails and deliver training as appropriate.